slowburn-dev/DataConfig/README.md

 check(Dest.Colors[2] == FColor::Blue);
 ```

-Note that enum is deserialized by name and `FColor` is deserialized from a html color string like `#RRGGBBAA`.
+Note that enum is deserialized by its name and `FColor` is deserialized from a html color string like `#RRGGBBAA`.

 Say if we accidentally mistyped the `EnumField` value: